-reasons why this order should be followed:

-- (a) There is a danger that you will mentally 'tick off' the presence of an impairment or disturbance and then will not sufficiently question whether that impairment or disturbance is actually causing the inability to make the decision;19 - (b) Linked to this, there is also a risk that the structuring perpetuates the discriminatory approach to those with mental disorders, as it essentially loading the capacity assessment against them by 'pre-filling' the first element of the test.
-In other words, it makes it subconsciously easier to move for you to move from thinking 'this person has schizophrenia' to concluding 'this person lacks capacity to make [X] decision.' - (c) Focusing on what it is thought that the person is functionally unable to do means that support can be targeted appropriately, for instance to help them understand the information relevant to the decision, or to use and weigh it.
-If, with that support, the person is able to make the decision, there is then no need to go further: they have capacity to make it. - 20.
-That having been said, depending upon the circumstances, it may be that more focus needs to be placed upon either the causal impairment or the functional test for instance if P is in a psychiatric ward with a clear diagnosis of a mental disorder, then it may be that more attention is required to considering whether that disorder means that they are unable to take the specific decision in question. - 21.
-In all cases, though, all three elements of the single test must be satisfied in order for a person properly to be said to lack capacity for purposes of the MCA 2005.
+- 21. In addition to it being the law, there are also three sound 'policy' reasons why this order should be followed: - (a) If you start with the ordering in the Code, there is a danger that you will mentally 'tick off' the presence of an impairment or disturbance and then will not sufficiently question whether that impairment or disturbance is actually causing the inability to make the decision;23 - (b) Linked to this, there is also a risk that the structuring perpetuates the discriminatory approach to those with mental disorders, as it is essentially loading the capacity assessment against them by 'pre-filling' the first element of the test.
+In other words, it makes it - subconsciously - easier to move for you to move from thinking 'this person has schizophrenia' to concluding 'this person lacks capacity to make [X] decision.' - (c) Focusing on what it is thought that the person is functionally unable to do means that support can be targeted appropriately, for instance to help them understand the information relevant to the decision, or to use and weigh it.
+If, with that support, the person is able to make the decision, there is then no need to go further: they have capacity to make it.